EchoSingh/Menstrual-Health-Awareness-Model/README.md

 # Menstrual Health Awareness Model

 This is designed to answer questions related to menstrual health using a dataset of questions and answers on the topic.
-## you can use my my link and downlad locally to
+## you can use my trained model link :-
 [Link](https://huggingface.co/adi2606/Menstrual-Health-Awareness-Chatbot)
 ## Model Use Guide
 ```python